bssrdev/wilderhood/_posts/2016-06-20-JaguarvsLeopard.markdown

 </p>

 <p>
 Leopards are the best tree climbers in the cat family, while Jaguars do climb trees but they aren't as agile as the Leopards.
 Leopard is very arboreal and has a long tail and this helps them to balance while climbing.
 Jaguars on the hand have a shorter tail.
-Tree climbing is less important in Jaguar life and nor do these cats hide their kill on top of trees due to lack of predators.
-The Jaguars are apex predators of the Americas that means they are on top of the food chain in the forest ecosystem..
-Leopards spend most of the time on trees and even carry their kill high up on trees due to threat from other predators like Tigers, Lions, Wild Dogs and Hyenas.
+Tree climbing is less important in Jaguar life and nor do these cats have to hide their kill on top of trees since lack of predators.
+The Jaguars are apex predators of the Americas and they are on top of the food chain in the forest ecosystem.
+Leopards spend most of the time on trees and even carry their kill high up on trees due to threat from other predators like <em>Tigers, Lions, Wild Dogs and Hyenas.</em>
 </p>

 <p>
-Leopards do not like water infact I have observed them only come to a water body to quench their thirst.
+Leopards do not like water and I have observed them only come to a water body to quench their thirst.
 They will do everything in their power to avoid having to go through in water.
 While the Jaguar like the Tiger, seems to be content with spending longer periods of time in water.
 Jaguars in the Pantanal do not have a choice; they live in the world with largest wetlands.
 </p>

 <p>